stashed/docs/docs/guides/latest/batch-backup/batch-backup.md

 ## Deploy Application

-Now we are going to deploy a WordPress site with a MySQL database and generate some sample data in it.
+At first, we are going to deploy a WordPress site with a MySQL database and generate some sample data in it.
 MySQL and WordPress each use a PersistentVolume to store data.
 Then, we are going to backup this application's data and database into a GCS bucket.

-**Create Secret for MySQL database and WordPress application :**
+**Create database Secret :**

-At first, we are going to create a secret to secure the data for WordPress and MySQL Deployment.
+Now, we are going to create a secret to secure the data for MySQL Deployment.

 Let's create a secret called `mysql-pass` ,